 We think there is very little risk of harm in taking part.
 All women will still receive their usual care while in this study.
-The only disadvantage is the extra time taken to measure blood pressure for women chosen for the self-monitoring group and the additional time spent with the study team.
+The only disadvantage is the extra time taken to measure BP for women chosen for the selfmonitoring group and the additional time spent with the study team.

-We hope that in the longer term, the information from this study will improve the diagnosis of high blood pressure and pre-eclampsia during pregnancy.
+We hope that in the longer term, the information from this study will improve the diagnosis of high blood pressure and preeclampsia during pregnancy.